 The lifespan of silicone is about 4 times longer than that of rubber.
 Although its price is approximately double the price of natural rubber.
 Using silicone, therefore, might help you save on cost in the long-term.

 7. Stabilizing Additives

 You need special additives for stabilizing rubber.
 However, quality silicone production does not need addition of any stabilizing agent.

+Silicone material come in different grades.
+The FDA approved options are best for medical and food industries.
 Its durability, high temperature and abrasion resistance makes it the better option in comparison to rubber.

 A versatile more hygienic structure, less contamination, and long term cost savings all add to the benefits of using silicone.

 The two are elastomers.
 However, their production and chemical composition vary.
 Hence, the variations in the physical and chemical properties.

 Silicone is a specialty elastomers with exceptional properties hence the high cost.
 The high silicone cost is also attributed to the complex manufacturing process.